-On March 15, 2017, Mr. David Lee resigned as a director and former director Mr. Gurcharn Deol joined the board.
+On March 15, 2017, Mr. David Lee resigned as a director and was replaced by Mr. Deol rejoining the board.

-In July 2017, Mr. Denis Bouchard joined the Board of Directors and represents a Quebec based director for the Company's new focus in Dorval.
+In July 2017, Mr. Denis Bouchard joined the Board of Directors and represents a Quebec based director for the Company's new focus in Dorval, QC.